bifromqio/bifromq-docs/website/docs/06_plugin/1_auth_provider.md

 ```

 ## DevOnly Mode

-The [DevOnlyAuthProvider](https://github.com/bifromqio/bifromq/blob/main/bifromq-server/src/main/java/com/baidu/bifromq/server/service/authprovider/DevOnlyAuthProvider.java) is used by default for development and testing when no AuthPlugin
-type is specified.
-It bypasses client authentication and permission checks.
-DevOnly Mode is strictly for non-production environments due to its lack of security.
+By default, when no AuthPlugin type is specified, BifroMQ loads the [DevOnlyAuthProvider](https://github.com/bifromqio/bifromq/blob/main/bifromq-server/src/main/java/com/baidu/bifromq/server/service/authprovider/DevOnlyAuthProvider.java), bypassing client authentication and permission checks.
+This mode is strictly for development and testing purposes due to its lack of security.